Best Italian idioms and meanings

 O bere o affogare

-In English, you leave someone to sink or swim; in Italian, you allow someone o bere o affogare (to drink or drown).
+In English, you leave someone to sink or swim; in the Italian language, you allow someone o bere o affogare (to drink or drown).
 Both the English and the Italian may seem a bit harsh.
 The expression in both cases is used to push someone to do better work; you may say it, for example, to a student who is showing a demonstrable lack of effort or discipline.

 Un cane in chiesa